 FF has adopted a dual-class share structure such that its common shares consist of Class A Common Stock and Class B Common Stock.
-FF Top, an entity controlled by FF Global, which in turn is controlled by its executive committee consisting of seven voting managers (i.e., YT Jia, Matthias Aydt, Jiawei Wang, Tin Mok, Prashant Gulati, Chaoying Deng and Philip Bethell), beneficially owns, directly or indirectly, all of the outstanding shares of Class B Common Stock, which account for 19.7% of FF's total outstanding shares of Common Stock (i.e., Class A Common Stock and Class B Common Stock combined) and voting power as of May 18, 2022 (including, for this purpose, 20,410,111 shares of Class A Common Stock issuable upon submission of paperwork to the transfer agent and 2,387,500 shares of Class A Common Stock issuable upon the effectiveness of the registration statement of which this prospectus forms a part as outstanding shares as of May 18, 2022).
+FF Top, an entity controlled by FF Global, which in turn is controlled by its executive committee consisting of seven voting managers (i.e., YT Jia, Matthias Aydt, Jiawei Wang, Tin Mok, Prashant Gulati, Chaoying Deng and Philip Bethell) and one non-voting manager (i.e., Dr. Carsten Breitfeld), beneficially owns, directly or indirectly, all of the outstanding shares of Class B Common Stock, which account for 19.7% of FF's total outstanding shares of Common Stock (i.e., Class A Common Stock and Class B Common Stock combined) and voting power as of April 30, 2022 (including, for this purpose, 20,410,111 shares of Class A Common Stock issuable upon submission of paperwork to the transfer agent and 2,387,500 shares of Class A Common Stock issuable upon the effectiveness of our Registration Statement on Form S-1 (File No. 333-258993) as outstanding shares as of April 30, 2022).
 In respect of matters requiring the votes of stockholders, each share of Class A Common Stock will be entitled to one vote and each share of Class B Common Stock will initially be entitled to one vote until FF's volume weighted average total equity market capitalization achieves \$20 billion for a period of 20 consecutive trading days, after which each share of Class B Common Stock will be entitled to ten votes.
 If FF Top obtains such enhanced voting rights, it would have considerable influence over matters such as decisions regarding mergers, consolidations and the sale of all or substantially all of the assets of FF, election of directors and other significant corporate actions.
 FF Top could take actions that are not in the best interest of FF or its other stockholders.
 This mechanism may discourage, delay or prevent a change in control, which could have the effect of depriving other stockholders of FF of the opportunity to receive a premium for their shares as part of a sale of FF.